 These studies, as well as several others, indicate two important takeaways:

 Ingested proteins associated with food sensitivities do not always enter the mothers breast milk

-When the protein was detected in breast milk, it was typically cleared in 6-8 hours
+When the protein was detected in breast milk, it was typically cleared in 6-8 hours for a single serving

 *More research is needed to fully understand how allergen proteins both enter and leave breast milk.